pravj/ospi/README.md

 ---

 So, this is it.
-Open Source Presence Infographic of Indian Startups. :octocat:.
+Open Source Presence Infographic of Indian Startups. `:octocat:`.

 If you're thinking that *santa* helped me in all this; then you are wrong, my friend.
 I was all alone everytime, thinking about it, collecting the data, managing R source files in Rstudio, writing Python for it and all that.